rotmanben/cashaddr-bch-testnet/README.md

 ## Attribution
 Most of the codec algorithm logic was copied from [`bitcoincash-addr`](https://docs.rs/bitcoincash-addr/latest/bitcoincash_addr/).
-This crate seeks to improve on `bitcoincash-addr` a more generalized and convenient user interface, reducing scope as well as support arbitrary prefixes.
+This crate seeks to improve on `bitcoincash-addr` by providing a more generalized and ergonomic user interface, adding support for arbitrary prefixes, and reducing scope to only matters directly related the cashaddr codec itself (base58check codec removed from scope).